An Overview of Antitrust Law

 Unlawful price-discrimination is governed by the Robinson-Patman Act and occurs when a seller sells the same or similar goods at around the same time to two or more commercial customers, but offers preferred prices only to one or some of them, but not to its disfavored commercial customers, which in consequence suffer losses to the favored customers, or whose own commercial customers suffer losses in downstream markets because of the price-discrimination.
 There is some tension between the jurisprudence of the Sherman Act and the Robinson-Patman Act.
 It is a highly technical topic.

 To analyze a proposed merger or acquisition, it is always necessary to define and review the relevant markets affected by it.
 The FTC and Division have issued and periodically revise extensive merger guidelines that explain how they define antitrust markets and analyze whether a proposed combination poses a significant risk of harm to competition in any properly defined relevant market.
 More generally, these guidelines explain how the Division and FTC analyze proposed mergers and acquisitions (horizontal, vertical, and conglomerate).

 The FTC and/or Division can challenge a merger or asset acquisition under Section 7 of the Clayton Act on the ground that it poses an “incipient” threat to competition in a properly defined relevant market.
 Subject to various restrictions, a private litigant can also bring such a challenge.

 The antitrust laws are set forth in various federal and state statutes.
 The federal statutes concern practices that affect interstate commerce, while the state ones address practices that affect commerce within each state.
-Owing to the modern, expansive interpretation of interstate commerce,” virtually any significant commercial transaction can be said to affect “interstate commerce” and therefore be deemed subject to federal antitrust regulation.
+Owing to the modern, expansive interpretation of interstate commerce, virtually any significant commercial transaction can deemed subject to federal antitrust regulation.
 Even so, some practitioners prefer for various reasons to plead their antitrust claims in state court, even when so doing means overlooking significant aspects of the case.